aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 While in play, each player must properly wear the following equipment:

-A. A colored headband at least half an inch wide and worn on the forehead distinguishing the player’s position.
+A. A colored headband at least half an inch wide and worn on the forehead distinguishing the player's position.

 B. A jersey.

 i.
-Jerseys for players on the same team must be readily identifiable, of the same base color, and distinguishable from the opposing team. ii.
-The primary jersey color may not be yellow or gold. iii.
+Jerseys for players on the same team must be readily identifiable, of the same base color, and distinguishable from the opposing team.

+ii.
+The primary jersey color may not be yellow or gold.

+iii.
 The jersey design must not primarily consist of vertical black and white stripes.

 C. Some sort of bottom (such as shorts, pants, or a skirt).

 i.
-The primary color of the outermost layer of the bottoms must not be yellow or gold. ii.
+The primary color of the outermost layer of the bottoms must not be yellow or gold.

+ii.
 Some form of undergarment must be worn under the bottoms.

 D. Shoes or cleats.

 i.
-Spikes or studs must not be sharp. ii.
+Spikes or studs must not be sharp.

+ii.
 Spikes or studs must not be completely made of metal or affixed with metal caps.

 E. A mouthguard which shall:

 i.
-Include an occlusal (protecting and separating the biting surfaces) portion. ii.
-Include a labial (protecting the teeth and supporting structures) portion. iii.
+Include an occlusal (protecting and separating the biting surfaces) portion.

+ii.
+Include a labial (protecting the teeth and supporting structures) portion.

+iii.
 Cover the posterior teeth with adequate thickness.

  ⚑ *Blue Card*—Entering play without wearing mandatory equipment